Forest Hill suburb profile

 Forest Hill rental market trends

-The rental market in Forest Hill has experienced moderate growth, with house rents increasing by 6.6% over the past year to $650 per week, while unit rents have risen by 6.0% to $530 per week.
-This steady growth reflects the suburb's appeal, offering a balanced lifestyle with access to amenities and a strong community atmosphere, making it an attractive option for both renters and investors.
+The rental market in Forest Hill has experienced moderate growth, with house rents increasing by 7.4% over the past year to $650 per week, while unit rents have seen a smaller rise of 1.9% to $530 per week.
+This steady demand highlights Forest Hill as a stable and attractive option for both renters and investors seeking a suburban lifestyle with convenient access to Melbourne's amenities.

 Suburbs near Forest Hill